-Source: For all countries, except the Republic of Moldova - Eurostat segment ilc\li02.
-For the Republic of Moldova - enpe\ilc\li09.
+Source: For all countries, except the Republic of Moldova - Eurostat segment ilc_li02 .
+For the Republic of Moldova - $enpe_ilc_li09$.

-Data availability: For Czechia, Germany, Slovakia and the Republic of Moldova, only data for the years 2011-2019 were available.
-For Montenegro and Serbia, data for the years 2013-2019 were used.
+Data availability: For Montenegro, Serbia and the Republic of Moldova, only data for the years 2011-2020 were available.
 No data for the German regions Bavaria and Baden-Württemberg, Bosnia and Herzegovina, Ukraine and four regions of Ukraine were available.